Apple Privacy Labels: Free VPN App Investigation

 In a significant black mark against Apple’s privacy label system, 29% of the VPNs (14 apps) we analyzed failed to properly disclose that they collect a user’s IP address.

 Your IP address is considered to be personal data under GDPR and under the CCPA.[6][7]
-The collection of this data therefore requires a Data Linked To You label.
+The collection of this data therefore requires a Data Linked To You

 The failure to properly disclose the collection of user IP addresses breaks down as follows:

-• 4 VPNs with the No Data Collected label
+- 4 VPNs with the

-• 3 VPNs that failed to submit the necessary information
+label - 3 VPNs that failed to submit the necessary information

-• 5 VPNs with other data collection labels but no Data Linked To You label
+- 5 VPNs with other data collection labels but no

-• 2 VPNs with the Data Linked To You label that failed to specify IP address collection
+label that failed to specify IP address collection

 A further two VPNs performed temporary collection or real-time monitoring of the IP addresses of sites visited.
-Both of these, PlaneVPN and Encrypt VPN, displayed No Data Collected labels.
+Both of these, PlaneVPN and Encrypt VPN, displayed No Data Collected

 Wrong Label

-Data Not Linked To You is the “least worst” data collection label, so it’s perhaps unsurprising that some VPN developers leaned more toward the use of this label for their apps when the Data Linked To You label would have been more appropriate.
+is the “least worst” data collection label, so it’s perhaps unsurprising that some VPN developers leaned more toward the use of this label for their apps when the Data Linked To You

-Of the 20 VPNs overall with an inaccurate Data Not Linked To You label, 18 of them suffered from this issue.
+Of the 20 VPNs overall with an inaccurate Data Not Linked To You

-Data points that were incorrectly listed under the Data Not Linked To You label included:
+Data points that were incorrectly listed under the Data Not Linked To You

-• Device ID
+- Device ID

-• User ID
+- User ID

-• Purchase history
+- Purchase history

-• Email address
+- Email address

 All of these data points are inherently linked to a user unless appropriately anonymized.
 Unfortunately, we found no mention or evidence that these privacy practices were being implemented by the apps labeling their data collection in this way.

-This kind of data collection should be listed under the Data Linked To You label.
+label.
 However, the majority of the VPNs in question (15 VPNs) failed to display this label at all, resulting in prospective users likely to be misled about what data these VPNs collect.

 While an isolated incident, we found a particularly egregious example of mislabeling on the Fast VPN store listing.
-Ranked third in the UK app store for VPN searches, Fast VPN listed collection of user emails and SMS messages under the Data Not Linked To You label.
+Ranked third in the UK app store for VPN searches, Fast VPN listed collection of user emails and SMS messages under the Data Not Linked To You

 Responding to our findings, NordVPN suggested that the nature of Apple’s information submission process, which involves answering a questionnaire that Apple then uses to generate the privacy labels, makes it impossible for developers to have fine-grain control over the final format of the labels.